marcelo-ferraz/Surrogates/README.md

 ```

 #### Method Rules
-_to_be_documented_
+The methods, to be intercepted, have to be instance and virtual, and either internal, protected or public.
+Static methods, non-virtual or private will not work out.

 #### Parameter Rules
 Every single parameter from the original can be passed on, as long as it respects these rules:

-+   Same exact name
++   Same exact name,
-+   Same or assignable type
++   Same type or one that is assignable from the original type,

-+   The order does not matter.
+_(The order does not matter.)_

 #### Special Parameters
-For all that it matters, just being able to execute an action in a method, inside another just seem too limited, so for I've made some special parameters to be used, hopefully, a lot.
+For all that it matters, just being able to execute an action in a method, inside another just seem too limited, so this framework  made some special parameters to be used, hopefully, a lot.
 Those special parameters are different for Methods and for Properties.

 ####Special Parameters for Properties: